-It is normal to want to be popular with your prospective in-laws, but be open to the fact that you may not fit like a glove with them.
+It is normal to want to be liked and adored by your prospective in-laws.
+But be open to the fact that you may not fit like a glove with them.
 Do not expect to build an instant bond with them, but instead try to help them feel at ease, with you opening the door for a warm encounter the next time you happen to get together.

 Be yourself, assert your personality and do not fake it.
 Be careful though so your sweetie’s parents don’t take a dislike towards you in your very first encounter.

 They may never accept you if that ever happens.
 And even if they do, it may take a long time.
 They are just as anxious as you are and will be thinking the same questions as you.
 They are, after all, losing their “little child” to you.

 [Read: How to get along with your partner’s family and create a lifetime bond]

 Be cautious when you’re meeting the parents

 It’s just like in the movie, Meet the Parents (2000), an ode to in-law worst case scenarios, from a couple of decades ago.
 The film takes a humorous look at the problems witnessed when two different families end up in the same living room, just because their children hooked up.
 Yes, the movie is an oldie, but if you’re looking for pointers on just how bad things can go, watch the movie before you meet the parents!

 Needless to say, don’t overdo your sweet gestures and sweet talk, or you’ll just look desperate.
 Look at your lover now and then to take cues on your behavior.